What are my rights as a worker?

 Right to participate

 You can become involved in health and safety at work.
 Every Saskatchewan workplace with 10 or more workers must have a worker/management occupational health committee.
-High hazard workplaces with 5 – 9 workers must have an occupational health and safety representative.
+High hazard workplaces with 5 to 9 workers must have an occupational health and safety representative.

 Occupational Health and Safety gives training courses to help committee members.
 A committee is to: